xiix0/scam/README.md

-You will pioneer the first Martian colony.
+You will never know hunger.